-RECONCILIATION OF GAAP NET INCOME AND ADJUSTED EBITDA
+RECONCILIATION OF GAAP NET INCOME TO ADJUSTED EBITDA

-This proxy statement presents information regarding adjusted EBITDA, a non-GAAP financial measure which is used by management in analyzing the Company's financial results and ongoing operational performance.
+This proxy statement presents information regarding adjusted EBITDA from continuing operations, a non-GAAP financial measure.

-In order to better assess the Company's financial results, management believes that net income before interest, income taxes, share-based compensation, depreciation and amortization ("adjusted EBITDA") is a useful measure for evaluating the operating performance of the Company because adjusted EBITDA reflects net income adjusted for certain non-cash and non-operating items.
-We believe that adjusted EBITDA is also used by many investors to assess the Company's results from current operations.
+In order to better assess the Company's financial results, management believes that net income before interest, income taxes, share-based compensation, depreciation and amortization, and changes in fair value of cost method investments ("adjusted EBITDA") is a useful measure for evaluating the operating performance of the Company because adjusted EBITDA reflects net income adjusted for certain non-cash and non-operating items.
+Management also believes that adjusted EBITDA from continuing operations is a useful measure for evaluating the operating performance of the Company because such measure excludes the results of operations of the Patient Experience business that we sold in February 2018 and thus reflects the Company's ongoing business operations and assists in comparing the Company's results of operations between periods.
+We believe that adjusted EBITDA and adjusted EBITDA from continuing operations are also used by many investors to assess the Company's results from current operations.

-Adjusted EBITDA is a non-GAAP financial measure and should not be considered as a measure of financial performance under GAAP.
-Because adjusted EBITDA is not a measurement determined in accordance with GAAP, it is susceptible to varying calculations.
-Accordingly, adjusted EBITDA, as presented may not be comparable to other similarly titled measures of other companies.
+Adjusted EBITDA and adjusted EBITDA from continuing operations are non-GAAP financial measures and should not be considered as measures of financial performance under GAAP.
+Because adjusted EBITDA and adjusted EBITDA from continuing operations are not measurements determined in accordance with GAAP, they are susceptible to varying calculations.
+Accordingly, adjusted EBITDA and adjusted EBITDA from continuing operations, as presented, may not be comparable to other similarly titled measures of other companies.

-Adjusted EBITDA should not be considered as a substitute for, or superior to, measures of financial performance which are prepared in accordance with GAAP.
-Investors are encouraged to review the reconciliations of our GAAP net income to adjusted EBITDA, which is set forth below in this Appendix A.
+Adjusted EBITDA and adjusted EBITDA from continuing operations should not be considered as a substitute for, or superior to, measures of financial performance which are prepared in accordance with GAAP.
+Investors are encouraged to review the reconciliations of our GAAP net income to adjusted EBITDA and adjusted EBITDA from continuing operations, which are set forth below in this Appendix A.